rishikasinha7/online-song-application/README.md

 The finished app screen has a basic, low level display.

-The volume button is a slider that can be used ti increase or decrease the volume, the 'play' and 'stop' buttons have been added.
+The volume button is a slider that can be used to increase or decrease the volume; the 'play' and 'stop' buttons have been added.

 The 'play' button turns into 'Pause' button while the song is playing.